lutteropp/Hashi/README.txt

 Rules:
 1. All nodes must form a connected graph.
 2. Each node must have as exactly as many connections to other nodes as specified by its number.
-3. Connection wires are straight-line only and can not cross each other.
+3. Connection wires are straight-line (vertical or horizontal) only and can not cross each other.
+4. A node can have up to two connections into a direction.

 Generator settings:
 - Width: The width of the generated game grid.